mob8607/container-queries/presentation/container-queries/slides.md

 - Miriam Suzanne for the inspiration
 - Patric Eberle for the motivation and help with the talk
-- valantic and vlbgWebDev for hosting of the event
+- valantic and vlbgWebDev for hosting the event
 - you for listening